 Generally, if your taxable income exceeds the minimum tax-free threshold, you must lodge a tax return.
-If you are an Australian resident (but not a primary producer or, in some cases, under 18 years old) the tax-free threshold is $18 200 (as at 1 July 2020).
+If you are an Australian resident (but not a primary producer or, in some cases, under 18 years old) the tax-free threshold is $18 200 (for the income year ending 30 June 2021).
 The availability of various rebates means that, even if you earn more than the threshold, you may not have to pay tax, although you do have to lodge a tax return.

 If you are an Australian resident aged under 18 at the end of the tax year (30 June) and received income in a form other than salary or wages (e.g. dividends, interest, rent, royalties), you do not have to lodge a tax return if your income was $416 or less in the 2020–2021 income year.
 (Note that different rules apply to minors who received income as a result of an inheritance and in certain other circumstances.)

 If you are not a resident of Australia for tax purposes, you need to lodge returns if you derive income that is taxable in Australia, other than income from which withholding tax has been deducted.